yunjhongwu/TensorDecompositions.jl/README.md

   > Remark.
 Choose a smaller `r` if the above functions throw `ERROR: SingularException`.

-  - **Shifted symmetric higher-order power method (SS-HOPM)** [4] `sshopm(T::Union(StridedArray, (Matrix{Int64}, StridedVector)), alpha::Real tol::Float64=1e-5, maxiter::Integer=100, verbose::Bool=true)` solves the symmetric rank-1 approximation problem for symmetric tensors and returns an eigenpair of *T*, represented by a tuple `(Float64, Vector{Float64})`.
-This algorithm reduces to symmetric higher-order power method when `alpha=0`.
-Note that this functions does not check symmetry of input tensors.
+  - **Symmetric rank-1 approximation for symmetric tensors** by shifted symmetric higher-order power method (SS-HOPM) [4] `sshopm(T::Union(StridedArray, (Matrix{Int64}, StridedVector)), alpha::Real; tol::Float64=1e-5, maxiter::Integer=100, verbose::Bool=true)`.
+This function requires a shifting parameter `alpha` and returns an eigenpair of *T*, represented by a tuple `(Float64, Vector{Float64})`.
+Note that this functions does NOT check symmetry of input tensors.
 This implementation takes both dense representation `StridedArray` and sparse representation `(Matrix{Int64}, StridedVector, Integer)`, which contains indexes, as column vectors of the matrix in the first component of the tuple, corresponding values, and dimension of a mode.

 2. **Tensor-CUR** for 3-mode tensors [5] is a randomized algorithm and returns a `CUR`, which includes indexes of *c* slabs (along axis *slab_index*) and *r* fibers, matrix *U*, and the relative reconstruction error of slabs.
 Note that this function samples with replacement, and the numbers of repeated samples are stored in `Cweight` and `Rweight`.